syncfusion-content/wpf-docs/wpf/Maps/Map-Selection.md

 Each shape in the map can be selected and unselected when interacted with shapes.
 There are two ways to select the map shapes:

-1. SingleSelection
+1. Single Selection
-2. MultiSelection
+2. Multi Selection

-The selected map shapes is differentiate by its fill. [`SelectedShapeColor`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ShapeSetting~SelectedShapeColor.html) of ShapeSetting is the API that is used to get or set the selected shape color.
+The selected map shapes is differentiate by its fill. [`SelectedShapeColor`](https://help.syncfusion.com/cr/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ShapeSetting~SelectedShapeColor.html) of `ShapeSetting` is the API that is used to get or set the selected shape color.

 All selected shapes available in the [`SelectedMapShapes`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ShapeFileLayer~SelectedMapShapes.html) of ShapeFileLayer.

 ## Single Selection

-Single selection allows only one map shape to be selected at a time.
-You can select the shape by tapping on the shape.
+Single selection allows only one shape to be selected at a time.
+You can select the shape by clicking or tapping on the shape.
 Single selection is enabled by the [`EnableSelection`](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfMaps.WPF~Syncfusion.UI.Xaml.Maps.ShapeFileLayer~EnableSelection.html) property of ShapeFileLayer.
-When EnableSelection is set to true, then the map can be selected.
+When `EnableSelection` is set to true, then the map can be selected.
 When it is set to false, the shapes cannot be selected.
 When any other shape or the map area is selected, then the shape that is already selected is unselected.

 ## Multi Selection